Normandie-class battleship: Construction and cancellation

 Named after provinces of France, Normandie and Languedoc were ordered on 18 April 1913, although neither was formally authorized until the enabling finance bill (loi des finances) was passed on 30 July, and Flandre and Gascogne on that same day.
 Béarn had been planned to be ordered on 1 October 1914, but it was brought forward to 1 January; the five ships would permit the creation of two four-ship divisions with the three Bretagne-class dreadnoughts then under construction.

 Work on the class was suspended at the outbreak of World War I, as all resources were needed for the Army.
-The mobilization in July greatly impeded construction as those workmen in the reserves were called up and work was effectively halted later that month.
+The mobilization in July greatly impeded construction as workmen who were in the reserves were called up for military service, and work was effectively halted later that month.
 The labor force available to work on the Normandies was further reduced by conscription and orders for munitions for the Army.
-In light of such constraints, the navy decided that only those ships that could be completed quickly would be worked upon, like the Brétagnes, although construction of the first four Normandies was solely authorized to continue to clear the slipways for other purposes.
-Construction of Béarn had been already halted on 23 July and all further work on her was abandoned.
+In light of such constraints, the navy decided that only those ships that could be completed quickly, such as the Brétagnes, would be worked upon, although sufficient construction of the first four Normandies was authorized to clear the slipways for other purposes.
+Construction of Béarn had been already halted on 23 July, and all further work on her was abandoned.

 In July 1915 work on the ships' armament was suspended, save the guns themselves, which could be converted for use by the Army.
 Four of the completed 340 mm guns were converted into railway guns for the French Army.
 Nine of the guns built for Languedoc were also mounted on railway carriages in 1919, after the end of the war.
 Several of the 138.6 mm guns were also modified for service with the Army.

-Progress when abandoned

 The boilers intended for Normandie and Gascogne were used to replace the worn-out boilers of various destroyers, namely the Aventurier-class destroyers purchased from Argentina in 1914 and the three Aetos-class ships seized from the Royal Hellenic Navy in late 1916.
-Those boilers built for Flandre were installed in new anti-submarine ships.
-The armor plate and turntables of Gascogne's turrets had been ordered from Fives-Lille, whose factory was captured by the Germans in 1914.
-They were discovered in one of Krupp's factories in Germany in 1921 and returned to the Navy.
+The boilers built for Flandre were installed in new anti-submarine ships.
+The armor-plate and turntables for Gascogne's turrets had been ordered from Fives-Lille, whose factory was captured by the Germans in 1914.
+They were discovered in one of Krupp's factories in Germany in 1921, and returned to the Navy.

 In January 1918, a final wartime order specified that the ships remained suspended, but that all material that had been stockpiled for work would remain in place.
 By that time, some 3086 MT of steel plating that had been earmarked for Gascogne had been taken for other uses.